logto-io/docs/docs/docs/references/resources/README.md

 ### 1. Authorization request

-When the resource parameter is used in an authorization request to the authorization endpoint, it indicates the identity of the protected resource(s) to which access is being requested.
+Provide a list of resource indicator parameters in an authorization request.
+It will indicate all the protected resource(s) that the user may request.

 ```bash
 GET https://logto.dev/oidc/auth?response_type=code